mglt/lecture-ipsec-iot/prez/ipsec-iot-slides.md

 # IoT Security

 There is no ONE IoT main use case:
-* Wide range of environements car, home, outdoor
+* Wide range of environments car, home, outdoor
 * Wide range of devices type devices
 * Wide range of ways of management: application, devices,...

-IPsec can be used to secure your IoT environement:
+IPsec can be used to secure your IoT environment:
 * This is NOT the only way to secure your IoT environment
-* How to secure your IoT environement is not always trivial
+* How to secure your IoT environment is not always trivial
 ---
 # IoT Security - Security Protocols

 At least the following security protocols should be considered:
-* Constrained Object Security (COSE), JSON Object Security (JOSE), DNSSEC, S-MIME, CMS...
+* Constrained Object Security (COSE), JSON Object Security (JOSE), DNSSEC, S/MIME, CMS...
   * Secures Application Data (Web Objects...)
 * Object Security for Constrained RESTful Environments (OSCORE)
   * Secures Web Object communications (HTTP)
   * Secures HTTP signaling while enabling HTTP-CoAP proxies
 * Datagram Transport Layer Security (D)TLS
-  * Secures an application commmunications (Session)
+  * Secures an application communications (Session)
 * IP Security (IPsec)
   * Secures device communications (IP)